West Busway

 The Institute for Transportation and Development Policy (ITDP), under its BRT Standard, has classified the West Busway as a "Basic BRT" corridor.

 Routes

 Four Pittsburgh Regional Transit bus routes currently serve the West Busway.

-One route is the flag carrier of the busway and terminates at the end of the thoroughfare.
-The G2 West Busway All Stops travels along the end of the busway to West Carson Street, crosses the Fort Pitt Bridge, then makes a loop through Downtown Pittsburgh to connect with the East Busway.
-Another important route, the 28X Airport Flyer, uses the West Busway as far south as Bell Station; dedicated ramps connect the Busway to Interstate 376.
-The Airport Flyer has stop restrictions and buses outbound to the Airport will stop only to pick up (no drop offs) passengers south of Ingram station.
+One route, G2 West Busway All Stops travels the length of the busway and also serves Downtown Pittsburgh, connecting with the East Busway, via West Carson Street (PA 51) and the Fort Pitt Bridge.
+Buses operate every 30 minutes.

+Another important route is the 28X Airport Flyer which uses the West Busway as far south as Bell Station where dedicated ramps connect the Busway to Interstate 376.
+The Airport Flyer has a stop restriction with buses outbound to the Airport only stopping to pick up passengers, with drop-offs along the busway prohibited.
+Buses operate every 30 minutes.

-Following the naming convention of each busway being designated by a color, bus routes that use the West Busway begin with a "G" for green.
+Following the naming convention of each busway being designated by a color, most bus routes that use the West Busway begin with a "G" for green.